AbeBooks: Searchable inventory

-AbeBooks' users can search across the listings of many independent bookstores, thereby allowing small, independent players to compete with bookselling superstores.
+AbeBooks' users can search across the listings of many independent bookstores.
 Some of the member bookstores offer their books online only, while others also maintain a regular storefront.

 Booksellers upload their inventory data to the AbeBooks database, specifying information about each book including condition and price.
 Prices are fixed (with US$1 being the minimum) and there are no auctions.
 Items available range from the extremely common, where there might be hundreds of copies listed, to first editions and signed books worth thousands of dollars.
 In addition to books, the marketplace also offers periodicals and journals, fine art such as prints and posters, vintage photographs, maps, sheet music and paper ephemera such as postcards, letters and other documents.

 Sellers

 Sellers pay a monthly subscription to list their books on the site, ranging from $25 to $500, depending on how many books they list.
 This subscription fee has been in place since at least April 2008.
 In addition, sellers pay a percentage fee for each book sold via the websites.

 AbeBooks initially offered its services for a flat listings fee, based on the number of titles listed for sale.
 The model was changed in the early 2000s to include a commission on sales.
-In April 2006, AbeBooks started mandatory processing of MasterCard and Visa credit card transactions on behalf of its sellers and added a 5.5% charge for the provision of this service: previously this service had been optional.
+In April 2006 AbeBooks started mandatory processing of MasterCard and Visa credit card transactions on behalf of its sellers and added a 5.5% charge for the provision of this service: previously this service had been optional.
 In 2008, AbeBooks started charging a commission of 13.5% on the cost of postage as well as the book price.
 Currently (2013) the commission charge is set at 8% of postage and book price.

 Sellers can, within limits, set their own standard postage rates to various countries or by different carriers.
 Booksellers can upload their inventory using their own spreadsheet software or via the site's interface.
 Items that sell are mailed directly from the individual bookseller's location.
 Some booksellers have new books directly mailed from wholesalers or publishers.
 Most booksellers who list on AbeBooks also list their books on similar marketplaces such as Amazon.com.